Aliases for PSMB4 Gene

 GeneCards Summary for PSMB4 Gene

 PSMB4 (Proteasome Subunit Beta 4) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include threonine-type endopeptidase activity and lipopolysaccharide binding.
+Diseases associated with PSMB4 include Fallopian Tube Carcinoma and Cystic Fibrosis.
+Among its related pathways are RET signaling and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include threonine-type endopeptidase activity and lipopolysaccharide binding.

 UniProtKB/Swiss-Prot for PSMB4 Gene

 Component of the 20S core proteasome complex involved in the proteolytic degradation of most intracellular proteins.
 This complex plays numerous essential roles within the cell by associating with different regulatory particles.
 Associated with two 19S regulatory particles, forms the 26S proteasome and thus participates in the ATP-dependent degradation of ubiquitinated proteins.
 The 26S proteasome plays a key role in the maintenance of protein homeostasis by removing misfolded or damaged proteins that could impair cellular functions, and by removing proteins whose functions are no longer required.
 Associated with the PA200 or PA28, the 20S proteasome mediates ubiquitin-independent protein degradation.
 This type of proteolysis is required in several pathways including spermatogenesis (20S-PA200 complex) or generation of a subset of MHC class I-presented antigenic peptides (20S-PA28 complex).
 SMAD1/OAZ1/PSMB4 complex mediates the degradation of the CREBBP/EP300 repressor SNIP1.